treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 #### type

-The `type` function will tell you the type of the object you pass to it.
+The `type` function will tell you the type of object you pass to it.

 The type of a class instance is the class itself: